phschiele/armacell/README.md

 ## Getting started

-The syntax of the ARMA cell is similar to existing RNN models in `tensorflow`, with the additional parameter `q` for the numer of MA lags.
+The syntax of the ARMA cell is similar to existing RNN models in `tensorflow`, with the additional parameter `q` for the number of MA lags.
-The number of AR lags are already represented in the preprocessed data, which is handled by `prepare_arma_input`.
+The number of AR lags is already represented in the preprocessed data, which is handled by `prepare_arma_input`.

 Below is an example using the functional model API
 ```python